Buying a Nuc of Bees: Is it a Good Idea?

 There are many more bee packages available for sale than nucs.
 You may not be able to purchase one – especially if you fail to order early.

 What does a nuc of bees cost?
 I hate to give a quote because of the many variables.
-But, expect to pay between $175 and $250.
+But, expect to pay between $190 and $275 for a quality nuc hive.
+This is before any possible shipping costs.

-The biggest concern is getting bees or equipment containing American Foulbrood Spores.
-This is a serious disease in any apiary.
+The most deadly danger is getting bees or equipment containing American Foulbrood spores.
+This is a serious disease in any apiary and can live in empty equipment for years.

 Another possible problem is the presence of an intestinal pathogen- called Nosema Disease.

-There is also a bigger risk of obtaining pests in any hive with comb.
-It is not uncommon to receive a colony that has Small Hive Beetles or other pests.
+There is also a bigger risk of obtaining honey bee pests in any hive with comb.
+It is not uncommon to receive a colony that has pests.
+Consider installing small hive beetle traps right away if you buy a nuc.

 Ordering Your Nuc Bees